bubbs-sh/turboG/README.md

 </p>

 ### Description:
 ***turboG is a command-line Python utility for downloading movies on Linux and Termux.
-It quickly scrapes torrent websites, grabs .torrent files, and launches your favorite torrent client - all in one go.***
+It quickly scrapes torrent websites, and download movies in just a few clicks.***

 ### Installation
 #### Install dependencies (git, python):